Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees

 Mixed finite element methods are capable of preserving the structure of partial differential equations and thereby mimic physical behavior of a system at the discrete level.
 Stability and convergence of these methods can be derived rigorously using underlying theory \cite{arnold2018finite,boffi2013mixed}.
 However, the incorporation of physical conservation laws often leads to large saddle point problems that are computationally demanding to solve.
 Thus, efficient numerical solvers are essential to keep simulation times manageable.
 In this work, we propose such solvers by leveraging spanning trees in the grid.

-The use of spanning trees in mixed finite element discretizations and solvers dates back, at least, to the tree-cotree decomposition of the Raviart-Thomas space of \cite{alotto1999mixed}.
-Later, they were employed in \cite{hiptmair2002generators,rodriguez2013construction} to construct representatives of the first cohomology group of the de Rham complex.
+The use of spanning trees in mixed finite element discretizations and solvers dates back, at least, to the tree-cotree decomposition of the Raviart-Thomas space in \cite{alotto1999mixed}.
+Later, they were employed in \cite{hiptmair2002generators,rodriguez2013construction,alonso2018efficient} to construct representatives of the first and second cohomology groups of the de Rham complex.
 In \cite{alonso2017graphs}, a spanning tree was employed to construct divergence-free finite element spaces.
 The key idea there is to restrict an $H(\curl)$-conforming finite element space by setting the edge degrees of freedom on a spanning tree to zero.
 This creates a subspace that is linearly independent of the kernel of the $\curl$ and, in turn, its image under the $\curl$ forms a basis for a divergence-free subspace of $H(\divi)$.
 This strategy was then generalized to higher-order spaces in \cite{alonso2018graph,devloo2022efficient,rodriguez2024basis}.
 We note that in \cite{alonso2018graph}, the authors moreover employed a spanning tree of the dual graph to compute finite element functions with assigned divergence.
-This same strategy was later employed in \cite{boon2023reduced,boon2023deep} to ensure mass conservation in reduced order models.
+This same strategy was later employed in \cite{boon2023reduced,boon2025deep} to ensure mass conservation in reduced order models.

-In this paper, we build on these results by casting spanning tree decompositions in the framework of Finite Element Exterior Calculus \cite{arnold2006finite,arnold2018finite}.
-In this light, these decompositions allow us to explicitly construct Poincaré operators for the finite element de Rham complex.
-In turn, we use these Poincaré operators to decompose the finite element space into a subspace related to a spanning tree, and a subspace that lies in the kernel of the differential.
-This provides a novel perspective on the constructions from \cite{alonso2017graphs,alonso2018graph,devloo2022efficient} and extends the ideas to more general, exact sequences.
+In this paper, we build on these results by casting spanning tree decompositions in the general framework of Hilbert complexes.
+We identify sufficient conditions for such a decomposition to permit an explicit Poincaré operator.
+These Poincaré operators are then used to obtain a new decomposition into subspaces related to the image and domain of the differential operators, and the harmonic forms.
+This provides a novel perspective on the constructions from \cite{alonso2017graphs,alonso2018graph,devloo2022efficient} as special cases of permitting decompositions in the context of Finite Element Exterior Calculus \cite{arnold2006finite,arnold2018finite} and the finite element de Rham complex.